mortenjohs/AlbumOfTheDay/README.md

 ### Random album if there are none for a day

-- Pull a random album from list
+1. Pull a random album from list
-- Use a service to generate similar albums?
+2. Use a service to generate similar albums?
 (Spitify API?)

+## TODO

+- Make cache id based istead of date based.
+- Make code more robust -- if API URLs doesn't work.